 It's also possible to make "pasta" from low carb veggies such as celeriac, cucumber, eggplant or kohlrabi (a type of turnip), either by spiralizing or slicing finely.
 Use Eggplant in place of pasta sheets in lasagnas!

 Don't feel like preparing vegetables?
 You can also buy kelp noodles (made from kelp = seaweed) or konjac (shirataki) noodles.
 These Japanese-style noodles are made from the fibre of the konjac yam mixed with water.
 They are almost zero carb and zero calorie.
-I like them in my Low Carb Keto Chicken Ramen.
+I like them in my keto ramen.

 Low carb substitutes for pizza

 It's the wheat dough that makes pizza high carb.
 But there's a bunch of ways to make low carb pizza dough!

 One of the most popular keto pizza crust is made from Fathead dough, which has mozzarella as a main ingredient.

 But there's more!
 I've made great pizza bases with almond flour, coconut flour and even with JUST cheese - check out my Low Carb Pizza Bites.

 Online you can also find recipes that use a cauliflower crust or even a crust made from meat - called "meatza".